CDPHE-bioinformatics/CDPHE-SARS-CoV-2/workflows/README_CDPHE_SARS-CoV-2_workflows.md

 Briefly, we begin with one of our processing python scripts (see ''../preprocess_python_scripts'' for more details), which organizes raw fastq files from either Illumina or ONT platforms, pushes the reads to a specified google bucket, and generates an input data table for Terra.bio.
 Next, using the platform appropriate assembly workflow on Terra.bio (``SC2_illumina_pe_assembly``, ``SC2_illumina_se_assembly``, or ``SC2_ont_assembly``), we perform quality control, trimming, and filtering of raw reads, and perform reference-guided whole genome assembly.
 Following assembly, intermediate and results files are transfered to a user defined google storage bucket using the appropriate transfer workflow (``SC2_transfer_illumina_pe_assembly``, ``SC2_transfer_illumina_se_assembly``, or ``SC2_transfer_ont_assembly``).
 Next, we use Pangolin and Nextclade to peform clade and lineage assignment on the consesnus assemblies and produce a results summary file for the set of sequences analyzed using the ``SC2_lineage_calling_and_results`` workflow.
 If you already have a multifasta, you can use the ``SC2_multifasta_lineage_calling`` workflow for clade and lineage assignment.
 We genearte a nextstrain build usig the publically available Nextstrain workflow ((https://dockstore.org/workflows/github.com/broadinstitute/viral-pipelines/sarscov2_nextstrain:v2.1.33.9?tab=info).
 For wastewater samples, bam files generated from one of the three assembly workflows can be used as input in our ``SC2_wastewater_variant_calling workflow``.
 Below is a high level overview of our workflow process that gets us from fastq files to lineage calls.

+As of Jan 2023, ``SC2_illumina_se_assembly`` is no longer maintained.
+This workflow was developed for the assembly of Illumina 72 bp single-end read data using the Illumina COVIDSEQ library prep protocol.
+We no longer use this library prep method.

 <br/>

 ![SC2 high level overview workflow diagram](./workflow_diagrams/SC2_overview_workflow_diagram.png "high level overview of SC2 workflow")